-For a complete list of available terminal types, see terminal (p.
-149).
+For more information, see the complete list of terminals (p.
+165).

-43.63 Termoption
+75.65 Termoption

 The set termoption command allows you to change the behaviour of the current terminal without requiring a new set terminal command.
 Only one option can be changed per command, and only a small number of options can be changed this way.
 Currently the only options accepted are